-STADA Arzneimittel AG is a listed company based in Bad Vilbel, Hessen.
-The group is Germany’s only independent manufacturer of generics and is represented by around 50 distributors in more than 30 countries worldwide.
-Branded products like Grippostad®, Ladival® and Hoggar Night® are among the best-selling of their product categories in Germany.
+STADA Arzneimittel AG is a publicly listed company headquartered in Bad Vilbel, Hessen.
+It stands as Germany’s sole independent producer of generics and maintains a global presence through approximately 50 distributors across over 30 countries.
+Renowned products such as Grippostad®, Ladival®, and Hoggar Night® rank as top sellers within their respective product categories in Germany.

 Product coding to ensure patient safety

-To ensure traceability of the various pharmaceutical products from production to the point of distribution to patients, each product needs perfect coding.
-As thermal inkjet systems have already been used at STADA for a long time to code various products, it was decided to integrate a G320i thermal inkjet OEM board into the Mettler Toledo XS2MV checkweigher.
+To guarantee the traceability of pharmaceutical products throughout the entire journey from production to distribution to patients, accurate coding for each product is essential.
+Given that STADA has been utilizing thermal inkjet systems for coding various products, the decision was made to incorporate a G320i thermal inkjet OEM board into the Mettler Toledo XS2MV checkweigher.

 G320i thermal inkjet OEM board provides simple control and system integration

-The G-Series i-Tech thermal inkjet OEM board by Domino meets all global legislation in pharmaceuticals and healthcare, and has been specifically developed for integration into high-speed systems for serialisation and track & trace applications.
+The G-Series i-Tech thermal inkjet OEM board by Domino complies with all global regulations in pharmaceuticals and healthcare.
+It has been specifically designed for integration into high-speed systems for serialization and track & trace applications.

 STADA coding requirements

-Dirk Ritzke, Head of Technology at STADA Arzneimittel AG in Bad Vilbel, explains why they chose this system: “Here at STADA we need to print high quality 2D data matrix codes at high speeds without loss of performance.
-The OEM board meets these requirements.
-It is easy to integrate and simple to control with the user interface of the Mettler Toledo checkweigher system.”
-The coding data is delivered to the Domino printer through the integration with the Mettler Toledo checkweigher.
+Dirk Ritzke, Head of Technology at STADA Arzneimittel AG in Bad Vilbel, elaborates on their choice of this system: “At STADA, we require the ability to print high-quality 2D data matrix codes at high speeds without compromising performance.
+The OEM board fulfills these requirements.
+It integrates easily and is straightforward to control using the user interface of the Mettler Toledo checkweigher system.”
+The coding data is transmitted to the Domino printer through the integration with the Mettler Toledo checkweigher.